omeka/omeka-s-enduser/docs/accessibility.md

 ## Accessibility Issues

-If you encounter an issue with accessiblity with the Omeka S core software or Omeka Team developed addons, please report your findings either via a [Forum post](https://forum.omeka.org/c/omeka-s/accessibility/36) or by making an issue in the appropriate Github repository.
+If you encounter an issue with accessiblity with the Omeka S core software or Omeka Team developed addons, please report your findings either via a [Forum post](https://forum.omeka.org/c/omeka-s/accessibility/36){target=_blank} or by making an issue in the appropriate GitHub repository.